RandomSearch18/a-level-project/docs/readme.md

   - This will be a directed graph, in the default OSMnx format, which is based on a NetworkX graph
 - `converted_graph`
   - This will be an undirected graph, which is the format we want to use for the routing engine
+- `simplified_graph`
+  - This will be another NetworkX undirected graph, but after graph simplification (removing nodes that aren't intersections)

 ###### Test data